wri-china/SPAM-China-1km/README.md

 		NBS{Year}: it refers to the total agriculture production in Yunnan for the year {Year} according to the standards of the National Bureau of Statistics.

-for the different techologies, we first caculate the ratio of 2010, and we use this ratio to map on the results of the future years
+For the different techologies's productions, we first caculate the ratio of 2010, and we use this ratio to map on the results of the future years

 ## Usage Instructions